 Now some fresh pickings from the Political Grapevine:

-Russia is accusing the U.S. and some of its allies in the War on Terror of conducting spy operations inside its borders.
-Russian Security Service chief Nikolai Patrushev says the U.S., Britain, Kuwait and even Saudi Arabia are using non-governmental organizations as fronts for intelligence gathering activity, insisting, "Our opponents are steadily and consistently trying to weaken Russian influence in the Commonwealth of Independent States and the international arena as a whole."
+Russia is accusing the U.S. and some of its allies in the War on Terror (search) of conducting spy operations inside its borders.
+Russian Security Service chief Nikolai Patrushev (search) says the U.S., Britain, Kuwait and even Saudi Arabia are using non-governmental organizations as fronts for intelligence gathering activity, insisting, "Our opponents are steadily and consistently trying to weaken Russian influence in the Commonwealth of Independent States and the international arena as a whole."